 Dutch soprano Julia Westendorp has made a name for herself in recent years both in the Netherlands and abroad.
 She made her debut as Pamina at Opera Vlaanderen, and subsequently sang the part of Susanna with the same company.
 Other companies that engaged her include the Dutch National Opera, the Dutch Reisopera, the Royal Concertgebouw Orchestra and the Luzern Festival.

-Previous roles included Sylvia (L'isola disabitata, Dutch Reisopera), Nicolette (L'amour des trois oranges, National Opera), Barbarina (Le Nozze di Figaro, Dutch Reisopera) and Erster Knappe (Parsifal, ZaterdagMatinee).
-In addition, she was heard in various oratorio and concert repertoire, such as Bach's St John and St Matthew Passion, Bach Cantatas, Mozart's Requiem, Stravinsky's Pulcinella, Janáček's Glagolitic Mass, and The Bells by Rachmaninov
+Other roles included Sylvia (L'isola disabitata, Dutch Reisopera), Nicolette (L'amour des trois oranges, National Opera), Barbarina (Le Nozze di Figaro, Dutch Reisopera), First Lady (Die Zauberflöte, The Fat Lady) and Erster Knappe (Parsifal, ZaterdagMatinee).
+In addition, she can be heard in various oratorio and concert repertoire, such as Bach's St John and St Matthew Passion, Bach Cantatas, Mozart's Requiem, Stravinsky's Pulcinella, Janáček's Glagolitic Mass, and The Bells by Rachmaninov

 She has worked with conductors such as Jaap van Zweden, Louis Langrée, Jan Willem de Vriend, Bruno Weil and Tomas Netopil, and orchestras such as the Royal Concertgebouw Orchestra, the Rotterdam Philharmonic Orchestra, the Radio Philharmonic Orchestra, Camerata Salzburg and The Wallfisch Band